-559 patients admitted prior to 1/May/20 were included.
-29.5% received CPAP, 7.2% were admitted to ICU and 4.8% were ventilated.
+559 patients admitted before 1/May/20 were included.
+365 were discharged alive, 182 died, and 12 remain inpatient.
+165 patients (29.5%) received CPAP, 40 (7.2%) were admitted to ICU and 27 (4.8%) were ventilated.
 Hospital mortality was 33.3%, ICU mortality 54.5%.
-Following CPAP, 64% of patients with moderate or severe ARDS at presentation, who were candidates for escalation, avoided intubation during their stay.
+Following CPAP 64% of patients with moderate or severe ARDS, who were candidates for escalation, avoided intubation.
+Figures for ICU admission, intubation and hospital mortality are lower than those from ISARIC, whilst ICU mortality is similar.
+Following ISARIC proportions we would have admitted 92 patients to ICU and intubated 55.
+Using the described protocol, we intubated 27 patients from 40 admissions, and remained within our expanded ICU capacity.